Damarcreative/secure-upload/README.md

 # secure-upload

-Remove adult content in discord channels better with Artificial Intelligence
+Remove adult content in discord channels better with Artificial Intelligence.

 ## Description
 This Discord bot was developed to automatically delete adult images using Image Classification AI technology.
 This bot uses the NSFW Filterization-DecentScan model from [Hugging Face](https://huggingface.co/DamarJati/NSFW-Filterization-DecentScan) to classify images.